mbandersmc/Mine-imator-2.0.2-Continuation-Build/README.md

 Additions:
 <ul>
-  <li>Added 'Speed / Pitch' setting for sounds in audio timelines.</li>
+  <li>Added 'Speed / Pitch' setting for sounds in audio timelines (C++ only right now).</li>
   <li>Added support for more unicode characters in Minecraft font.</li>
+  <li>Shape texture offset, repeat, and mirror options are now visible when a material or normal map is applied.</li>
+  <li>Signs in imported worlds now have a 'text_scale' field (defined in .midata file).</li>
   <li>Splash screen now shows which Minecraft assets version is being loaded.</li>
-  <li>Signs in imported worlds now have a 'text_scale' field (defined in .midata file).</li>
   <li>Added a ? somewhere.</li>
 </ul>

 Changes:
 <ul>
+  <li>Rotation wheels now snap to 0.000001 instead of 0.1 (when snapping is disabled).</li>
   <li>Updated Minecraft assets to 1.19.4.</li>
   <li>Individual blocks for Iron Bars, Glass Panes, Fences, Walls, Chorus Plants, Fire, and Tripwire can now be fully customized in the workbench.</li>
   <li>Custom item slot interpolation is now floored instead of rounded.</li>